ludenus/backupdirs3/README.md

 # backupdirs3

-A tool to monitor a directory for configuration changes, create a backup in the form of a zip file, and upload it to an AWS S3 bucket.
+A tool to monitor a directory for changes, create a backup in the form of a zip file, and upload it to an AWS S3 bucket.

 ## Prerequisites
 * `curl`: Required for installing Poetry.